EnricoMiccoli/enricomiccoli.github.io/_posts/2020-06-19-designing-tram-font-is-hard.md

 </figcaption>
 </figure>

-Did you really this is all there is to type design?
+Did you really think this is all there is to type design?
 Oh, poor you...
 Poor me, actually.
 After digitizing all the glyphs I discovered a grave truth: you can't draw your characters one by one and expect that they will look good together!